HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_export_war_install_portlet.md

     a.
 Go **Site Management > Pages** again, then click the **Edit Page Layout icon** for the **Pers Offers** page.
     b.
 Select the checkbox for the **Pers_Offers** portlet, then click **OK > Done**.

+!!!note
-The portlet is not ready to run yet and you will get an error if you try to run it.
+The portlet is not ready to run yet.
+You will get an error if you try to run it.

 You have successfully exported the personalized JSR 268-based JSP portlet and installed the portlet in HCL DX.
 In the next topic, you will learn how to [Import Personalization Workspace resource collections.](./pzn_demo_import_resource_collections.md)